-5.2.A Student-athletes must register with the League.
+- 5.2.A Student-athletes must register with the League.
 Leagues must communicate the registration process and requirements to participants in advance of the start of the season.
-Registration requirements must include:

-- 1. Student Registration is conducted online through the NICA Pit Zone in order to ensure the student is covered by the League's insurance. - 2.
-Registration Fee (except for scholarship eligible students) - 3.
+Student-athletes must sign and submit the following registration forms and complete the following requirements: - Student Registration is conducted online through the NICA Pit Zone in order to ensure the student is covered by the League's insurance. - Registration Fee (except for scholarship eligible students) 2. - 3.
 Signed Agreement to Participate/Release of Liability - 4.
 Signed Medical Form - 5.
-Signed Media Form - 6.
-Signed Code of Conduct Form

-5.2.B Student-athletes must be registered for each race they enter, with each of the forms mentioned above signed and submitted.
+Signed Media Form - Signed Code of Conduct Form 6. - 5.2.B Student-athletes must be registered for each race they enter.

-5.2.C Only student-athletes officially registered with the League may practice or compete on the designated race course.

-5.2.D The Code of Conduct form, must be agreed to and signed by the student-athletes regardless of their age, along with their guardian if the student is a minor.
+- 5.2.C Only student-athletes officially registered with the League may practice or compete on the designated race course. - 5.2.D The Code of Conduct form, must be agreed to and signed by the student-athletes regardless of their age, along with their guardian if the student is a minor.
 All other forms must be signed by a legal guardian unless the student-athlete is at least eighteen (18) years old or older.
 The forms will contain language indicating that parents or legal guardians who permit a minor to participate in League races or camps, acknowledge, understand and accept the rules and regulations covering the event and agree to the terms of the League's Release form which shall be binding even when no proper entry form for a student has been signed and submitted.